johannes-maly/johannes-maly.github.io/README.md

 <table>
   <tr>
     <td style="border:none;">
       I am a PostDoc working on mathematics of data science and machine learning.
 My former research has been focused on compressed sensing and, in particular, the influence of quantization.
-I am currently interested in recovery of multi-structured signals, covariance estimation, and the implicit bias of gradient descent.
+I am currently interested in the recovery of multi-structured signals, covariance estimation, and the implicit bias of gradient descent.
     </td>
     <td style="float: right;width: 60%;border:none">
       <img src="Photo2_JohannesMaly.jpg">